 Advising & Mentoring

 All entering students meet with the program advisor quarterly to help navigate academic requirements.
 In the first quarter, students also identify a faculty mentor, who may ultimately become their dissertation advisor.
-Advisors and mentors are there to help, but students are ultimately responsible for knowing and fulfilling the requirements.

 90 Quarter Hours of Academic Credit